 Dr. Fruoco studied at the Université Stendhal (Grenoble) and worked initially in historical sociolinguistics under the supervision of Professor Mohammed Benrabah.
 He then applied his experience to literature and became interested in the Chaucer's poetry thanks to the guidance of Professor Denis Bonnecase.
 He was ranked first at the agrégation spéciale d'anglais in 2021.

-Currently working as an independant scholar, Dr. Fruoco is also a Research Associate at the Université Grenoble Alpes and a member of the Advisory Bord of “New Chaucer Studies: Pedagogy and Profession”, a journal published by the New Chaucer Society.
+Currently working as an English teacher, Dr. Fruoco is also a Research Associate at the Université Grenoble Alpes and a member of the Advisory Bord of “New Chaucer Studies: Pedagogy and Profession”, a journal published by the New Chaucer Society.

 You can also find Dr. Fruoco's work on these platforms: